temporalio/documentation/docs-src/references/dynamic-configuration.md

 The following table lists commonly used dynamic configuration keys that can be used for rate limiting requests to the Temporal Cluster.

-Note that the dynamic configuration key setting is optional.
+Setting dynamic configuration keys is optional.
 If you choose to update these values for your Temporal Cluster, ensure that you are provisioning enough resources to handle the load.

-All values listed here are for Temporal server v1.20 <!--Update to 1.21 when released-->.
+All values listed here are for Temporal server v1.20. <!--Update to 1.21 when released-->
 Check [server release notes](https://github.com/temporalio/temporal/releases) to verify any potential breaking changes when upgrading your versions.

 ### Service-level RPS limits

 The Requests Per Second (RPS) dynamic configuration keys set the rate at which requests can be made to each service in your Cluster.

 When scaling your services, tune the RPS to test your workload and set acceptable provisioning benchmarks.
-Exceeding these limits will result in `ResourceExhaustedError`.
+Exceeding these limits results in `ResourceExhaustedError`.

 | Dynamic configuration key              | Type | Description                                                                                                                                                                                                                                          | Default value |
 | -------------------------------------- | ---- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------- |